onomatopoetica/password-generator/README.md

 ### Demo

-#### See how it works!
-[Project Demo](https://drive.google.com/file/d/1xtw-7ligMoQPSHEXnpOM4gRbLzerBJbW/view?usp=sharing) shows the web application's rendering and functionality on a mobile device.
+#### [See how it works!](https://drive.google.com/file/d/1M6ZmQMd07I_qhwfh6qYx8EYrVfMr41Z4/view?usp=sharing).
+This video clip demonstrates the application's rendering and functionality on a mobile device.

 ##### The following is a screenshot of the password generator application and overview of its functionality: <br>